novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### SSD

-If you are using and SSD enable TRIM to always get the best performance.
+If you are using an SSD enable TRIM to always get the best performance.
 Just add to the mount options.
 The option avoids some writes on the SSD which is also desirable.